SystemsGenetics/GEMmaker/docs/prerequisites.rst

 allowed.
 On your own, or with the help of your HPC administrator, install singularity and nextflow if they are not already installed.
-After Nextflow and singuarity are installed, clone GEMmaker into your desired directory as shown below.
+After Nextflow and singuarity are installed, clone GEMmaker into your desired directory as shown .
 GEMmaker will then install all of the dependencies the first time it is run.

 Downloading GEMmaker